Cranq-io/cranq-tutorials/course/101/README.md

 ---
-description: Introduces CRANQ: its purpose, how it's different from other low-code tools, and what its long-term vision is.
+description: Introduces CRANQ; its purpose, how it's different from other low-code tools, and what its long-term vision is.
 ---

 # 101: What is CRANQ?